-In connection with this offering, our board of directors expects to adopt, and our current stockholders expect to approve the 2019 Plan, prior to the effective date of this offering.
+In connection with this offering, our board of directors has adopted and our current stockholders have approved the 2019 Plan.
 The 2019 Plan will replace the 2011 Equity Incentive Plan, as described below.

 The purposes of the 2019 Plan are to align the interests of our stockholders and those eligible for awards, to retain officers, directors, employees and other service providers, and to encourage them to act in our long-term best interests.
 Our 2019 Plan provides for the grant of incentive stock options (within the meaning of Code Section 422), nonstatutory stock options, stock appreciation rights, restricted stock, restricted stock units, other stock awards and performance awards.
 Officers, directors, employees, consultants, agents and independent contractors who provide services to us or to any subsidiary of ours are eligible to receive awards under the 2019 Plan.
 The material terms of the 2019 Plan are expected to be as follows: